Mental Health Facilities Orlando, FL

 Devereux Orange Counseling Center Therapeutic Foster Care

-Devereux Orange Counseling Center Therapeutic Foster Care is a mental health treatment center in Orlando, FL, located at 5749 Westgate Drive, Suite 102, 32835 zip code area.
+Devereux Orange Counseling Center Therapeutic Foster Care is one of mental health facilities in Orlando, Florida, located at 5749 Westgate Drive, Suite 102, 32835 zip code.
 Devereux Orange Counseling Center Therapeutic Foster Care provides outpatient treatment and telemedicine/telehealth.
-Devereux Orange Counseling Center Therapeutic Foster Care offers couples/family therapy, group therapy and individual psychotherapy to seniors 65 or older, children / adolescents and young adults.
-Devereux Orange Counseling Center Therapeutic Foster Care also supports seniors or older adults, people with PTSD and transitional age young adults.
-Additional services at Devereux Orange Counseling Center Therapeutic Foster Care consist of illness management and recovery, family psychoeducation and suicide prevention services.
+Devereux Orange Counseling Center Therapeutic Foster Care provides trauma therapy, cognitive behavioral therapy and couples/family therapy to children / adolescents, seniors 65 or older and adults.
+Devereux Orange Counseling Center Therapeutic Foster Care also supports people with trauma, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services provided at Devereux Orange Counseling Center Therapeutic Foster Care include suicide prevention services, family psychoeducation and therapeutic foster care.

 Learn More